What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 The CPA maths model in Teaching for Mastery

-To find the origins of the mastery maths approach, we need to go much further back in time and look much closer to home.
+To find the origins of the mastery maths approach, we need to go further back in time and look much closer to home.

 The concept of ‘mastery’ was first proposed in 1968 by Benjamin Bloom.
-At this time the phrase ‘learning for mastery’ was used instead.
+At this time, the phrase ‘learning for mastery’ was used instead.
 Bloom believed students must achieve mastery in prerequisite knowledge before moving forward to learn subsequent information.

-Bloom suggested that if learners don’t get something the first time, then they should be taught again and in different ways until they do.
+Bloom suggested that if learners don’t get something the first time, they should be taught again and in different ways until they do.

 Jerome Bruner and Concrete Pictorial Abstract